 Brûlée the Sugar on a Crème Brûlée

 Sprinkle an even layer of sugar on the top of a ramekin of chilled crème brûlée custard.
-Working back and forth the culinary torch to melt the sugar until it melts and turns pale amber.
+Work the culinary torch back and forth to melt the sugar until it melts and turns pale amber.
 It will set in a glossy, crisp crust.

 Brown the Topping on Mac and Cheese

 If you don’t have time to make macaroni and cheese in the oven, you can still fake the crispy, oven-baked crust with a culinary torch.
 Try this easy recipe: combine two parts whole milk and two parts elbow macaroni in a saucepan.
 Bring to a simmer, reduce heat to low, and cook until the macaroni is cooked through but still firm to the bite, about 10 to 12 minutes.
 Turn off heat but leave on the burner and stir in 1 part grated sharp cheddar cheese and 1/2 teaspoon Dijon mustard per cup of cheddar cheese.
 Add more milk if needed to achieve a creamy consistency and season to taste with salt and cayenne pepper.
 Spoon into bowls, sprinkle lightly with breadcrumbs, and brown the breadcrumbs with a culinary torch until the cheese bubbles and the breadcrumbs are lightly browned.